maxmilneaus/maxmilne.com/_pages/about.md

 body_class: content-page
 ---
 # About me

 I enjoy function and public utility.
 The weave between practical and beauty.
 A stone staircase with slowly rounded edges, curved by generations of feet stepping into a library.

-What appeals is not the staircase when first laid, but what it becomes through intentional use over time.
-The way the mind builds capacity through meditation, not via one big insight but through practice sustained across years.
-There is the awareness of this moment, and there is the awareness of continuity.
-Both matter.

-My work has moved through forms that share this quality: creating spaces where something can emerge through attention and use.

----
+This benefit for the public good and effort across time encapsulates my driving force.

-I started at the [National Gallery of Victoria](https://www.ngv.vic.gov.au) as a Young Ambassador, learning to make art accessible to young people.
+My beginnings were with the [National Gallery of Victoria](https://www.ngv.vic.gov.au) as a Young Ambassador, learning to make art accessible to young people.

 Then photography — fifteen years helping people tell visual stories through [[Max Milne Photography]], working with clients from Interview Magazine to Qantas and winning awards for portraiture.
-I learned to notice what lives in the frame and what breathes just outside it.
+I learned to notice what lives in the frame and what just outside the frame helps make it work - collaboration and patience.

 From 2015 to 2020, I built [[Studio Brunswick]] — three photography studios designed for hire.
 Spaces where others could make their work.
-During those years, I toured with performance art like [[The SBSB]] and [[VOICE]], made short films, taught photography at Holmesglen TAFE.
+During those years, I toured with performance art such [[The SBSB]] and [[VOICE]], made short films, taught photography at Holmesglen TAFE.

 Throughout, I spent time in Buddhist monasteries — twelve months total across Thailand, India, and Australia.
 I facilitated meditation groups at Melbourne Buddhist Centre, taught mindfulness, sat in silence.
 I learned to notice, to be present, to hold space.